endojs/endo/README.md

 const index = Nat(data.index);
 ```

-Nat can be used even if cases where it is not strictly necessary, for extra protection against human error.
+Nat can be used even in cases where it is not strictly necessary, for extra protection against human error.

 ## Bounds